kodarkI/liv_mem_ex/current/mem_intel.md

 - Temporal order alone cannot produce `CAUSES`.
 - A null Entity ID never matches another null Entity ID.
 - Ambiguous Entity resolution blocks State or Relationship authority writes.

+#### Mechanical anti-circularity rule

+Every evidence reference must carry an evidence class:

+- `SOURCE_EXPERIENCE`;
+- `HUMAN_ASSERTION`;
+- `AUTHORITY_RECORD`;
+- `TOOL_OBSERVATION`;
+- `LLM_CLASSIFICATION`;
+- `DERIVED_PROPOSAL`;
+- `PROJECTION`.

+The deterministic validator builds a bounded provenance graph from the current proposal through its evidence references.
+A proposal may be routed only when at least one required support path reaches an allowed source or authority class without passing through another unsupported `LLM_CLASSIFICATION` or `DERIVED_PROPOSAL` node.
+A path composed only of LLM classifications, proposals, or projections is not independent support.

+The validator must also:

+- reject self-reference and repeated node cycles;
+- distinguish direct source evidence from transitive derived evidence;
+- preserve the complete bounded path used for the decision;
+- return `REQUEST_RESOLUTION` when the policy requires independent evidence but none is available;
+- never treat a projection or confidence score as independent support.

+The first implementation must use a bounded graph walk with a configured maximum depth and explicit allowlists for support classes.
+It must not rely on the LLM to identify circularity.

 ### 8.4 Context snapshot integrity